smarter-travel-media/st-react-autosuggest/README.md

 ####autosuggestStore {AutoSuggestStore} required
 A js class that extends AutosuggestStore.

+#### suggestionsOnlyOnInputChange {Boolean} optional
+Indicates if suggestions should be shown only when input changes.
+If it is true, it will only test "showWhen" method if the input value is changed.
+False will propagate default behavior of underlying auto-suggest.

 For a full list of properties that this component supports see the underlying autosuggest [options](https://github.com/moroshko/react-autosuggest#options)

 ## Developing